HuiyingZz/NDDPlus/NDD+.md

 >		0	0	0	0	x	x	x	0	0	0	0
 >		0	0	0	0	1	1	1	0	0	0	0

 - The Earth skill Stone Skin (Sneak + RMB) only affects yourself unlike Defence Line.
-Radiant Blessing gives Resistance instead of Speed unline Celeste Blessing.
+Radiant Blessing gives Resistance instead of Speed unlike Celeste Blessing.

-- The iframe in Monumenta is seperated by Melee / Projectile / Magic.
+- **Very Many Important** The iframe in Monumenta is seperated by Melee / Projectile / Magic.
 Some of the skills ignore iframes as well but we don't talk about them too much here.
-In this case, if A deals 50 damage with thier melee attack first, then B deals 100 damage with thier melee attack, the final damage taken by the enemy is 100 (50 melee damage by A and 50 melee damage by B) in that one iframe.
-But if A deals 50 damage with thier projectile attack first, then B deals 100 damage with thier melee attack, the final damage taken by the enemy is 150 (50 projectile damage by A and 100 melee damage by B) in that one iframe instead.
-Skills like Flamestrike has their iframe seperate with itself (like you can't spam Alch potion on one enemy in 0.5 second), means it doesn't and also can't be affect by iframes created by other attacks.
+In this case, if A deals 50 damage with thier melee attack first, then B deals 100 damage with thier melee attack within the same iframe, the final damage taken by the enemy is 100 (50 melee damage by A and 50 melee damage by B).
+But if A deals 50 damage with thier projectile attack first, then B deals 100 damage with thier melee attack within the same iframe, the final damage taken by the enemy is 150 (50 projectile damage by A and 100 melee damage by B).
+Skills like Flamestrike has their iframe seperate with itself (just like how you can't spam Alch potion on one enemy), means it doesn't and also can't be affect by iframes created by other attacks.
 This rules not only works for DD but also ALL other content.
 Outside of DD, skills like Rampage / Cloak and Dagger have more issue with iframe.
-In the previous case 'A deals 50 melee damage first then B deals 100 melee damage in that same iframe', A dealt 50 damage so get 50 damage count towards to Rampage, while B dealt 100 damage but only get 50 damage count towards to Rampage.
+In the previous case 'A deals 50 melee damage first then B deals 100 melee damage within the same iframe, A dealt 50 damage so get 50 damage count towards to Rampage, while B dealt 100 damage but only get 50 damage count towards to Rampage.
 > TL;DR: If you are DPS, nothing really should be done.
 If you are not DPS but want to do something to boss, either do nothing instead, or attack boss with a projectile weapon / magic spell.

 - A vanilla trick that, the blast damage taken is calculated by how many % of you are exposed to the explosive, start from the bottom of your hitbox.
 By placing a block in front of yourself between explosive, you can negative the blast damage taken to only 10% or even lesser (depends on the hardness of the block).
 Of course in most case shield will do better than this.